 We have to coax our creativity out, in the same way you might coax a cat out from under the bed.
 Be patient, kind, and habitual; eventually, creativity will curl up in our laps.

-Overcoming Writer’s Block Through a Writing Community
+Overcoming Writer’s Block: Join a Writing Community

 Although writers are often solitary creatures, writing thrives best with community support.
 Involve some trusted writers into your creative habits: join our Facebook group or sign up for a creative writing class with our award-winning instructors.
 (We even have a course that’s all about juicing your creativity with daily writing prompts.)
 Let’s beat writer’s block together!